ahmadalwy3/ahmadalwy3/Firefox-WebExtensions.md

     - uBO/webext published on AMO's stable channel

 However this is theoretical:
-- August 2nd is in less than two weeks
 - uBO/webext-hybrid on Firefox for Android is not ready yet:
     - Firefox for Android 54: no way to access the popup panel or dashboard.
     - Firefox for Android 55 (beta): "The add-on downloaded from addons.cdn.mozilla.net could not be installed because it appears to be corrupt".